jurriandoornbos/multi_ssl/readme.md

 ## Summary

-MultiSSL is a comprehensive library for self-supervised and semi-supervised learning targeting multi-spectral imagery.
+MultiSSL is a comprehensive library for self-supervised and semi-supervised learning targeting multi-spectral + rgb imagery.
 It provides implementations of modern representation learning methods specifically tailored for remote sensing and precision agriculture applications using UAVs.

+The main idea is to have a pretrained backbone (from the model zoo below) + tune your own application head for it.
+The main contribution here is a pretrained `MSRGBConvNeXtFeatureExtractor`, which takes in RGB (3ch) and/or MS (5ch) data.

 The library builds upon PyTorch Lightning and LightlySSL to provide flexible, production-ready implementations of recent self-supervised learning algorithms.
 MultiSSL is designed to work with multi-channel data (RGB+NIR and beyond) and provides specialized data transformations and visualization tools for these data types.